Research & Development

 Infection rates of gonorrhoea are increasing, with 87 million new cases each year.
 This infection can lead to infertility and ectopic pregnancy and increases the risk of HIV transmission.
 Gonorrhoea has progressively developed resistance to available treatments.
 GARDP is developing a new gonorrhoea treatment.

 Serious bacterial infections are among the major cause of death for people in hospitals.
-The impact of drug resistance is often worst in hospitals, because they are high-risk environments for the spread of infections.
+Drug-resistance is making these infections increasingly difficult to treat.
 GARDP is working on treatments for Gram-negative bacteria, which are the most resistant forms of infections.

 “Preventing the very real scenario of a world without effective antibiotics will require particularly enhanced research and development activities.
 GARDP is ideally placed to build the required partnerships to deliver new treatments for priority public health needs.”